The Modern Dance: Legacy

 Although commercially unsuccessful, The Modern Dance drew critical acclaim upon release and was later regarded as influential in the development of post-punk.
+British magazine Record Collector argued though Pere Ubu "preceded punk", their albums The Modern Dance and Dub Housing showcased "why they were bound up with the post-punk scene, having an apparent commonality with groups like Talking Heads and Joy Division, whose sound they preceded on early singles such as 1976's My Dark Ages."

-In 2005, the album appeared in the book 1001 Albums You Must Hear Before You Die.
+In 2005, the album appeared in the book 1001 Albums You Must Hear Before You Die."

 In 2023, Orchestral Manoeuvres in the Dark referenced The Modern Dance in the title track of their album Bauhaus Staircase.